The average condition number of most tensor rank decomposition problems is infinite

 which corresponds to a straight line in the log-log plot in \cref{fig_distribution}.
 We fitted the parameters $a$ and $b$ of the postulated model to the data restricted to the range $10^{-1} \le c(x) \le 10^{-3}$.
 The reason for restricting the data set is that for small condition numbers it is visually evident in \cref{fig_distribution} that the model is incorrect and for large condition numbers the data contains few samples, which negatively impacts the robustness of the fit.
 The parameters were fitted using \texttt{fminsearch} from Matlab R2017b with starting point $(1, 1)$ and default settings.
 In all cases the algorithm terminated because the relative change of the parameters fell below $10^{-4}$.
 The obtained parameters are shown in \cref{tab_parameters}, along with the coefficient of determination $R^2$ between the log-transformed data and log-transformed model predictions; $1$ indicates perfect correlation.

 We may estimate the expected values of the regular and angular condition numbers based on their empirical distributions.
-If $p(x)$ denotes the probability distribution function of the regular condition number, then
+If $p(x)$ denotes the probability {density} function of the regular condition number, then

 From the postulated model of $c(x)$ we find that $p(x) = ab x^{-b-1}$ for large $x$, so that we postulate that the expected value will be well approximated by